FelixTheC/strongtyping/docs/docs_from_typing.md

 ## docs_from_typing

-- Wth `docs_from_typing` you can generate a docstring from your type annotations for a whole class
+- Wth `class_docs_from_typing` you can generate a docstring from your type annotations for a whole class

 - Inside the docstring there will be extra information indicating whether a parameter is an `Argument` a `Positional Only Argument` or a `Keyword Argument`